Shingu: Secret of the Stellar Wars: Characters

 The narrator of our story.
-He's a middle-schooler, and the class rep for 2nd year homeroom C. After discovering that Muryou and Kyouichi have astonishing powers, he decides to keep track of all the strange events that start to unfold – but he soon finds himself more deeply involved than he bargained for.
+He's a middle-schooler, and the class rep for 2nd year homeroom C. After discovering that Muryou and Kyouichi have astonishing powers, he decides to keep track of all the strange events that start to unfold – but soon finds himself more deeply involved than he bargained for.
 Hajime is very social, mature for his age, and adjusts well to even the most bizarre situations.
 He frequently breaks the fourth wall while narrating his feelings.
 The concept of speaking beyond the fourth wall can be considered in itself a great power.